WOLFALEN/WS-PVP-MENU/README.md

 **Please read:**

+You can add more weapons at client : 4
 Keybind : - F3

 If you want players to access the menu in only red zones or any other coords.
 Go to line and do the following: